Sometimes you will see a piece of Cybis porcelain with the letters AP or A.P. near the Cybis signature; those initials stand for ‘artist’s proof.’

 The Boleslaw Cybis studio did not put an AP designation on any pieces that were made during the 1940s or 1950s; that practice only began after Marylin Chorlton took over the operation of the studio.
 In fact, there were not even any limited editions before 1956 which was when the first one (the Holy Child of Prague) was issued.

-However, the modern Cybis studio played rather fast and loose with the definition of “artist’s proof” and, as a result, those initials can actually indicate any one of the following seven scenarios other than the piece having been an actual studio painting standard/guide as described above.
+However, the modern Cybis studio played rather fast and loose with the definition of “artist’s proof” and, as a result, those initials can actually indicate any one of the following eight scenarios other than the piece having been an actual studio painting standard/guide as described above.
 For example, a Cybis piece that is marked AP could instead be: